pietgeursen/sbot-gossip/README.md

 - Start and stop all connections.
 - Manager is 'off' by default, will only start trying to connect to peers when told to.
 - Supports prioritising peers by `HIGH`, `MEDIUM`, `LOW` and `BANNED`.
 - Supports initial sync mode.
-TBD what this actually does, for now just one peer connection, all scheduling is of other connections is off.
+TBD what this actually does, for now just one peer connection, all scheduling of other connections is off.
 - Supports "long term connections" where a peer can be specified to remain connected as long as possible.
 - Supports connecting immediately and permanently to a peer.
 Useful for debugging.
 - Provides a stream of peers with errors.
 Useful for another module to decide which peers should be forgotten and which could be retried occasionally with low priority.